Prototyping can help you create jaw-dropping web and mobile designs. Here are our tips everything from parallax to material design prototyping!

 While they may look pretty, animated transitions aren’t just there for the hell of it.
 Crucially, animated transitions – those dynamic effects that follow an action – provide users with feedback about what is happening within your website.
 Instant feedback equals instant engagement, and engagement is good.
 Transitions are essential in menus, when hovering, when inputting information and more – basically, when the user moves between any element or screen, an animated transition of some sort is probably called for.
 UX designer Adrian Zumbrunnen gives a great overview of transitions in Smashing Magazine, and almost all the effects he mentions can be simulated in web prototyping.

-Web prototyping wrapped up
+Parallax and material design prototyping wrapped up

 Web prototyping is a powerful way to validate your assumptions about navigation and user needs.
 Getting it right means that, when it comes down to coding, you’ll have fewer surprises waiting to jump out at you.
 Awesome web UIs are just a prototype away.